 How Can I Become a Licensed Clinical Social Worker (LCSW)?

 Explore the career requirements for licensed clinical social workers.
 Get the facts about education, salary, licensure requirements and job growth to determine if this is the right career for you.
-Schools offering Social Work degrees can also be found in these popular choices.
+Schools offering Clinical Social Work degrees can also be found in these popular choices.

 Career Information at a Glance